 Next area I was sure to buy with quality in mind, were my gloves!

-It’s tempting to buy a $15-30 pair…..again it will depend on where you live! also remember, if you plan to use your phone in the stand, you’ll want to think about the finger touch not being recogized!
-There are a few things to consider when buying your gloves past this.
+It’s tempting to buy a $15-30 pair of gloves…..but be aware of how fr thee gloves will go for your needs!
+Again it will depend on where you live!
+Remember if you plan to use your phone in the stand, you’ll want to think about the finger touch not being recogized!
+There are a few things to consider when buying your gloves beyond phone capable tips.
 I have three pair I actively use.
 For reasons that pertained to me and my habits.
-I have a very thick pair of course, but they still have exterior grips, necessary for climbing in a stand!
-However these gloves come off once up my tree, exposing my secondary, is I have a more flexible range of motion with my fingers to tie knots, buckle, unbuckle, adjust my harness or other gear.
-After settled, I put my larger pair back on.
+I have a heavy thick pair , but they still have exterior grips, necessary for climbing in a stand!
+However these gloves come off once up my tree, exposing my secondary set.
+These have a more flexible range of motion with my fingers fully function while wearing .
+Needed to tie knots, buckle, unbuckle, adjust my harness or other gear.
+After I’m settled, I put my larger pair back on.
 I carry the third as a back up incase of rain or snow, so I can shed my damp pair and be fresh to go again!

 This is wear I am most flexible at.
-I have used a $10 hoodie ad I have used a $120 jacket.
-Just keeping in mind you may need to shed your heavy top layer.
+I have used a $10 hoodie and I have used a $120 hoodie.
+Both served its purpose at the time.
+Just keep in mind you may need to shed your heavy top layer.
 Be sure this layer is highly flexible and I bring a second mid layer out with me also.

-In conclusion, the best advice I ever received was to buy your sized loose, as tight is uncomfortable no matter how you are hunting.
+In conclusion, the best advice I ever received was to buy your gear to fit loose.
+Nothing is worse than a right fit.
+If it’s tight before layers , it will be uncomfortable no matter how you are hunting.
 Don’t rush your wardrobe!
 Buy pieces as needed then wait for good deals!
 Don’t worry about being cute, worry about being warm, dry, and comfortable.
 A nice rain suit is always a must!
-Try your pieces on as best you can to mimic layering.
+I’m a huge fan a rely on Frogg Toggs, Try your pieces on as best you can to mimic layering.
 If you go buy an outer layer while wearing a tank top, you’ll be making a return.
-A lot for room to layer beneth , and still have easy range of motion.
+Hunt hard, focusing on the game, not your gear can make a world of difference!

 -Good Luck!
 Stay Humble